buley/personal/src/content/auadhd.md

 # Hybrid Cognition

-> *“Why fit in when you were born to stand out?”* -- Dr. Suess
+> *"Why fit in when you were born to stand out?”* -- Dr. Seuss

 > *"The mind is everything.
 What you think you become." -- Buddha*